ethers-io/ethers.js/docs/v5/cli/asm/README.md

 Byt specifying the **Position Independent Code** flag, code will be generated in a way such that all offsets are relative, allowing the program to be moved without any impact to its logic.

-This does incur an additional gsas cost of 8 gas per offset access though.
+This does incur an additional gas cost of 8 gas per offset access though.

 #### **--target LABEL**